TAX

 • This measure aims to simplify the structure of the tax system and strengthen investment incentives by eliminating the need to distinguish between domestic and foreign investors, as well as between investors resident in jurisdictions with double taxation treaties and those resident in jurisdictions without such treaties.

-• This credit may first be applied against Monthly Provisional Payments (PPM) and, if any balance remains, against VAT and, finally, against Corporate Income Tax.
+• This credit may first be applied against Monthly Provisional Payments and, if any balance remains, against VAT and, finally, against Corporate Income Tax.
+If any remains, it may be used in periods following the one in which it was generated.

 • This benefit will apply to both companies subject to the general tax regime and SMEs.

-• This measure provides a direct incentive for formalizing employment, allowing companies to deduct from their PPM, VAT, or Corporate Income Tax, as applicable, a percentage of the costs associated with hiring workers in sectors characterized by high vulnerability or informality.
+• This measure provides a direct incentive for formalizing employment, allowing companies to deduct from their Monthly Provisional Payments, VAT, or Corporate Income Tax, as applicable, a percentage of the costs associated with hiring workers in sectors characterized by high vulnerability or informality.

 The information contained in this publication was prepared by Carey y Cía.
 Ltda. for educational and informational purposes only and does not constitute legal advice.